Information about Breast Screening and our Services

 The NHS Breast Screening Programme saves an estimated 1400 lives each year in England.

-The aim of breast screening is to detect breast cancer at an earlier stage, often before the woman is aware of any problem.
+The aim of breast screening is to detect breast cancer at an earlier stage, often before you are aware of any problem.
 Early detection may mean simpler and more successful treatment.
-Scientific evidence shows that regular breast screening, between the ages of 50 - 70 years, reduces the death rate from breast cancer.
+Scientific evidence shows that regular breast screening, between the ages of 50 and 70 years, reduces the death rate from breast cancer.